 - 2005: We hired Sean Waugh, who rose through the ranks of Data Security Analyst, Customer Service Manager, NOC Manager, and Senior Data Security Analyst to be our current Chief Technical Officer.

-- 2005: We introduced our Log Monitoring Service, providing our clients a cost-effective way to outsource the overwhelming task of reviewing critical and non-critical event logs.
-This service eventually evolved into our ELM Visualization Interface.
+- 2006: We developed our Log Monitoring Service that makes a great case for the cost effectiveness of outsourcing the overwhelming task of reviewing critical and non-critical event logs.
+This eventually evolved into our ELM Visualization Interface.

 - 2008: Dan Hadaway began facilitating an Annual IT Security Conference sponsored by the Indiana Bankers Association, the Community Bankers Association of Ohio, and the Michigan Bankers Association.

 - 2008: We developed our Change Detection service.
 We also began offering Web Application Security Reviews and Cyber-forensics services.

 - 2008: We substantially upgraded the equipment at the NOC, hired a NOC Manager (Chad Smith), and expanded the capacity of our Managed Services by approximately 200%.

 - 2009: We entered the FDIC examination program, later renamed to be the FFIEC TSP Supervision Program.

 - 2009: We began correlating event log data with network traffic.